goutham80808/cliamp/docs/spotify.md

 client_id = "your_client_id_here"
 ```

 Run `cliamp`, select Spotify as a provider, and press Enter to sign in.
-Credentials are cached at `~/.config/cliamp/spotify_credentials.json` — subsequent launches refresh silently.
+Credentials are cached at `~/.config/cliamp/spotify_credentials.json`.
+Subsequent launches refresh silently.

 ## Usage